marhcouto/FEUP-L.EIC-M.EIC/README.md

 # FEUP-MIEIC/L.EIC+M.EIC - Engenharia Informática e Computação

-This repository serves as an index of the materials developped during the classes of MIEIC/L.EIC
+This repository serves as an index of the materials developped during the classes of MIEIC/L.EIC.

+Each entry can have links for:
+- Institutional page
+- Git page describing the contents available
+- Direct link for contents on git (projects)

 ## L.EIC